idleberg/sublime-nsis/README.md

 [Sublime Text](http://www.sublimetext.com/) completions for Nullsoft Scriptable Install System ([NSIS](http://nsis.sourceforge.net)) supporting commands, macros and plugins that are bundled with NSIS v2.46.

-Also included in this package are snippets for scaffolding different types of empty scripts.
+Also included in this package are snippets for scaffolding different types of empty scripts and to insert code blocks.

 ### Features
 * all inbuilt NSIS commands, variables, defines and constants